anton-paskanny/anton-paskanny/README.md

 - 💻 Senior Software Engineer | Full-Stack Developer | Mentor
 - 🛠 Experienced with JavaScript, TypeScript, Node.js, React, Next.js, GraphQL, AWS, and more
 - 🎯 Focused on building maintainable, high-performance applications
-- 🤝 Open to collaboration and new opportunities

 ---